ubcuas/ACOM/README.md

 ```

 ### Changing GCOM-X Endpoint
 Depending on whether you are running ACOM locally or on an Odroid you will need to use different telemetry endpoints.
-In `config.json` you will see the following configurable variable.
+In `config.json` you will see the following configurable variable diff.
 Make sure to select the endpoint you need by replacing the respective endpoint with the one listed below. (local is set by default).
 ```py

 # Testing environment